Y-Flying9264/jei-mono-vo-lab/README.md

 If you use this code, data or figures in your own academic work, please cite them in an appropriate format, for example:

-> Y. H. (Year). *Monocular Visual Odometry on Smartphone Video – Course Experiment at the Southampton Ocean Engineering Joint Institute, Harbin Engineering University*.
-GitHub repository, available at: `<repo URL>`.
+> Yu.
+(2025). *Monocular Visual Odometry on Smartphone Video – Course Experiment at the Southampton Ocean Engineering Joint Institute, Harbin Engineering University*.
+GitHub repository, available at: `<https://github.com/Y-Flying9264/jei-mono-vo-lab>`.

 You may also cite the associated experiment report `report.pdf` if you include it as a reference.